janus-idp/backstage-plugins/plugins/jfrog-artifactory/README.md

 # Jfrog Artifactory plugin for Backstage

-This plugin will show you information about your container images within Jfrog Artifactory registry
+The Jfrog Artifactory plugin displays information about your container images within the Jfrog Artifactory registry.

+## For administrators

-## Installation
+### Installation

 Run the following command to install the Jfrog Artifactory plugin: